EhanW/AdversarialTraining/README.md

 the KL-Divergence loss between the proxy model logits and the target model logtis;
 a hyper-parameter lambda to balance the above two losses.

+Attack: PGD with epsilon 8/255, alpha 2/255, steps 10 and random start.

+Optimizer: SGD with learning rate 0.1, momentume 0.9 and weight decay 5e-4.

+Scheduler: MultiStepLR with milestones [100, 105] and gamma 0.1.